demisto/content/Packs/OpenPhish/Integrations/OpenPhish_v2/OpenPhish_v2_description.md

-In order to configure an instance you can configure interval from fetching data from the api.
+To configure an integration instance, you only need to set the refresh interval.
+All of the URLs are stored in the integration context and are refreshed according to the refresh interval.